In this article we will compare Endurance Water with several competitors. Which is the best supplement during exercise and why?

 • Powders from multiple competitors contain the electrolytes calcium, magnesium and potassium.
 However, there is no scientific evidence that these electrolytes enhance performance when taken during exercise.

-• Maurten has the cleanest powder drink on the market from the analysed competitors of Victus Sport, since no unnecessary electrolytes and vitamins are added.
+• After Endurance Water, Maurten has the cleanest powder drink on the market from the analysed competitors of Victus Sport, since no unnecessary electrolytes and vitamins are added.

-Comparing Endurance Water to existing sport supplements on the market, Endurance Water holds the advantage on the following points:
+Comparing Endurance Water to existing sports supplements on the market, Endurance Water holds the advantage on the following points:

 • Endurance Water is clean and honest, unlike competing products, in the sense that it does not contain any unnecessary and overhyped nutrients.

-• The ingredients are based on scientific evidence and consensus of the most highly rated sport institutes in the world.
+• The ingredients are based on scientific evidence and the consensus of the most highly rated sports institutes in the world.

 • Endurance Water can be used by team athletes and (ultra-)endurance athletes.
 The only difference is the dosage per hour.
-For team athletes we we advice one sachet during a game.
-For (ultra-)endurance athletes we advice 2 sachets.
+For team athletes we advise one sachet during a game.
+For (ultra-)endurance athletes we advise 2 sachets.

 • The usage of single-use sachets is customer-friendly and ensures consistent dosages.